Josh Hawley: Labor

 In his 2018 Senate campaign, Hawley did not take a firm position on right-to-work legislation that was subject to a referendum by Missouri voters at the time.
 His spokesperson said of right-to-work, which would hamper labor unionizing, that "nobody should be forced to pay union dues."
+In 2023 and 2024, Hawley pivoted on union issues and joined United Auto Workers at a picket line, saying, "These guys deserve a raise.
+They've worked hard.
+They all just deserve better, and the company can absolutely afford to pay it."
+Hawley said he does not support workers in public-sector trade unions, saying they have "held government hostage".

 Also in 2018, Hawley expressed opposition to a raise in the Missouri minimum wage from $7.85/hour to $8.60 in 2019 and $12 by 2023.
+In 2021, Hawley expressed support for a $15 minimum wage for businesses that make over $1 billion a year.
+In 2025, he is co-sponsoring a bill with Peter Welch to make it $15 an hour and indexed to inflation for all businesses.
+He also supported a tax credit for workers making less than $16.50 an hour.